kmarpuri/micrograd/README.md

 # micrograd
-This is a replica of micrograd by Andrej Karpathy
+This is my interpretation micrograd by Andrej Karpathy